Mircea Snegur: Early life and education

-Snegur was born in Trifănești, in Soroca District to Ivan and Anna Snegur.
-In 1957, he graduated from the high school in Frumușica, Florești District, and went on to study at the Agricultural State University of Moldova, from which he graduated in 1961.
-He completed a PhD in agricultural sciences at the university's Department of Animal Husbandry in 1972.
+Snegur was born on 17 January 1940 in Trifănești, then Kingdom of Romania.
+In 1957, Snegur graduated from the high school in Frumușica, Florești District, and went on to study at the Agricultural State University of Moldova, from which he graduated in 1961, and where he completed a PhD in agricultural sciences at the university's Department of Animal Husbandry in 1972.

 Professional career

 As a trained agronomist, Snegur worked as the director of kolkhoz in the village of Lunga, Florești District, from 1961 to 1968.
-From 1968 to 1973, he was the director of the Experimental Station of Field Cultures.
-From 1973 to 1978, he was the director of the Main Agricultural Science Directorate of the Ministry of Agriculture.
-From 1978 to 1981, he worked as the general director of the Selectia Research Institute of Field Crops.
+From 1968 to 1973, he was the director of the Experimental Station of Field Crops.
+From 1973 to 1978, Snegur was the director of the Main Agricultural Science Directorate of the Ministry of Agriculture.
+From 1978 to 1981, he worked as the general director of the Selectia Research Institute of Field Crops in Bălți.

-Political career
+Early political career

-Snegur first became a member of the Communist Party of Moldova in 1964.
-In 1981, he became the Secretary of the Communist Party committee of Edineț district until 1985.
-That year, he became Secretary of the Central Committee of the Communist Party of Moldavia SSR, serving until 1989.
-On 29 July 1989, he was appointed as the Chairman of the Presidium of the Supreme Soviet of Moldavia, serving in this role until 27 April 1990.
-On 27 April, he became the Chairman of the Supreme Soviet of Moldavian SSR, which became the Moldovan SSR on 23 June.
-On 3 September, he became President of the Moldovan SSR, a constituent republic of the Soviet Union.
+Snegur was a member of the Communist Party of Moldova from 1964 until 1990.

+In 1981, he became the secretary of the Communist Party committee of Edineț District, an office he held until 1985.
+That year, he became Secretary of the Central Committee of the Communist Party, serving until 1989.
+On 26 March 1989 Snegur was elected member of the Supreme Soviet of the Soviet Union in the 11th and 12th convocations.

+On 29 July 1989, Snegur was appointed Chairman of the Presidium of the Supreme Soviet of Moldavia, serving in this role until 27 April 1990.
+During his term, he supported the bill to make Moldovan the official language and the return of the tricolor flag of Moldova.
+On 27 April, he became the chairman of the Supreme Soviet of Moldavian SSR.
+On 3 September, he became President of the Moldavian SSR.

+Presidency (1991–1997)

-On 23 May 1991, Snegur became the president of the Republic of Moldova, still a constituent republic of the USSR.
-In August 1991, Moldova declared its independence from the Soviet Union, and on 27 August 1991, Snegur was elected as the first president of Moldova as an independent state.
-Snegur was opposed to immediate reunification with Romania, which led to a split with the Popular Front of Moldova in October 1991.
+On 23 May 1991, Snegur became the president of the Republic of Moldova, still a constituent republic of the USSR. on 27 August 1991, Moldova declared its independence from the Soviet Union and Snegur became the first president of Moldova as an independent state.
 Snegur decided to run as an independent candidate in the December 1991 presidential election, running unopposed after the Popular Front's efforts to organize a voter boycott failed.

 On 3 September 1991, Snegur created the National Army of Moldova.
-In December 1991, Snegur signed the act that made Moldova a full member of the Confederacy of Independent States (CIS), and on 2 March 1992, Moldova became a member of the United Nations.
+In December 1991, Snegur signed the act that made Moldova a full member of the Commonwealth of Independent States (CIS), and on 2 March 1992, Moldova became a member of the United Nations.
+In July, Snegur signed with Russian president Boris Yeltsin a treaty to mark the end of the Transnistrian War.
 On 29 June 1994, a new Constitution of Moldova was adopted, and on 26 June 1995, Moldova was admitted as a member of the Council of Europe.